 • Computer literacy;

 • Be proficient in report drafting;

 • Proficiency in English language;

 – Be independent and free from conflicts of interest in the responsibilities they take on

 4.2 General professional experience (25 points)

-- At least 8 (eight) years of general postgraduate professional experience gained a field of Ch.
-15 Energy, gained in an EU Member State, candidate or potential candidate country
+– At least 8 (eight) years of general postgraduate professional experience related to the Union energy acquis (Ch.
+15) gained in an EU member state, candidate, or potential candidate country.

 4.3 Specific professional experience (50 points)

-Applications (EU format CV and application letter in English) need to be submitted no later than 8 March 2021, 17:00 hrs, titled: “Application for the position – Senior NKE in the area of Ch.
-15 – Nuclear Safety and Radiation Protection; Review of a Draft of Existing Exposure Situation Strategy”
+Applications (EU format CV and application letter in English) need to be submitted no later than 4 June 2021, 17:00 hrs. titled: “Application for the position – Senior NKE in the area of Ch.15: Energy, Renewable energy; Support schemes for electricity renewable sources“.